A longer shaft offers a number of benefits;

 For owners of bicycle handle machines, to fairly quickly swap back and forth to a loop handle machine.
 And loop handle machine owners to upgrade to a better balanced machine.

 This trigger control handle will offer a couple of benefits over the standard Honda Handle;

 The first is, the longer throttle cable, that allow you to move the trigger control handle further away from the engine, for better overall balance of the brush cutter and moving the electromagnetic fields generated from the engine further away from you.

 The second is, the stop switch and throttle start lock, is less exposed and less likely to be knocked off as with the Honda throttle handle.
-Especially if you sand them down a bit like I do, so that they are less likely to catch against the harness.
+Especially if you sand them down a bit like I did, so that they are less likely to catch against the harness.

 The Third is, these handles will be mounted on isolating rubber, to help minimise some shaft vibration from transferring to the handle with a 26mm shaft.
 This handle can also be used on a 28mm shaft without the isolating rubber.

 Throttle Control Handle – AU$35.00 – Includes Postage